 Your insomnia may be increasing your risk for dementia

-By Jason Wooden, PhD | June 8, 2018
+By Jason Wooden, PhD | Last updated: October 9, 2024

 People with dementia have significant declines in cognitive abilities.
 While symptoms can vary, they often have memory issues and find it harder to focus making it more difficult to perform everyday tasks.

-Known risk factors for dementia include high cholesterol, diabetes, cardiovascular disease, obesity, depression, smoking, and alcohol use.
-However, according to the US Centers for Disease Control and Prevention, age is the biggest risk factor.
 Your risk for Alzheimer’s disease, the most common cause of dementia, doubles every five years once you hit age 65.

 After a 3 year follow up, they found that the insomnia patients had double the risk for developing dementia.
-The risk for younger patients was even higher.

-While these findings agree with other studies that have found that people who get less deep REM sleep have a greater risk for dementia, they don’t explain how insomnia affects cognitive decline down the road.
+While these findings agree with other studies that have found that people who get less deep sleep have a greater risk for dementia, they don’t explain how insomnia affects cognitive decline down the road.

 Insomnia has been linked to other age-related conditions such as hypertension, diabetes, and cardiovascular disease.